-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
+Make-up exams are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Some missed labs or other activities may not be able to be accommodated.
+Some missed activities may not be able to be accommodated.
 Please consult with your instructor.

 Attendance

 Students are expected to attend all classes and associated activities.